ology/techn.ology.net/blog/2021/03/30/irc-music-bot/index.markdown

 Prints the URL for the Bach composition

+Note that The "em dash" must be used if needing a hyphen in the argument e.g. Anh.133–150.

 * *play* 70 4 2 C4.en C4.en G4.en G4.en A4.en A4.en G4.qn

 Creates an MP3 file given the BPM, MIDI patch, repeats, and note phrase